ieeh-tu-dresden/power-system-data-model/README.md

 This data model is intended to describe electrical power systems.
 It provides a hierarchical structure/schema to describe unique entity relations as well as parameter sets.

+Read also this comprehensive [blog post](https://medium.com/@Sebastian-DD/export-a-network-from-powerfactory-to-the-power-system-data-model-db46103bdabe) about the PSDM.

 The data model is structured as the following schema: